-This post was last updated October 1, 2019 with additional event listings and pricing updates.
+This post was updated November 1, 2019 with new event listings and pricing updates.

 When it comes to industry events for software developers, new highlights are always popping up on an already-packed year-round schedule.
-How’s an engineer to know which hackathons to hit and which tech conferences to miss?
+How’s an engineer to know which hackathons to hit and which buzzword-bingofests to miss?

 To help you plan your travels in the months ahead, here’s our comprehensive, chronological, regularly updated (and just slightly opinionated) list of the most awesome events for software developers and engineers around the world.

 Agile+DevOps East exemplifies a recent trend towards multi-day DevOps mega events with sprawling educational programs and something-for-everyone agendas.
-The good news is that as educational events go, it’s hard to find better value than what’s in the Agile+DevOps East program guide: over 100 educational opportunities, sessions targeting 20 DevOps roles from architecture to testing, breakout summits on Agile leadership and DevSecOps, and much more besides.
+The good news is that as educational events go, it’s hard to find better value: over 100 educational opportunities, sessions targeting 20 DevOps roles from architecture to testing, breakout summits on Agile leadership and DevSecOps, and much more besides.
 And as the keynote roster suggests, this event shows an understanding that DevOps is, first and foremost, about creating a culture and collaborative models rather than adopting some hot new tool.
 Our suggestion is to take the early-bird registration deadlines seriously, buttonhole the boss right away, and make your plans to attend before prices start going up.

 Since 2014, Microsoft Ignite has pitched a big tent that holds one very large event (TechEd) and a handful of smaller ones (Microsoft Management Summit, SharePoint Conference, and Project Conference, among others).
 This year’s event program promises a stronger focus on advanced and expert sessions; more hands-on learning lab activities, and more than 20 role- or priority-based learning paths for attendees.
 The event’s vendor expo included more than 100 participating companies in 2018, so you can also binge on product pitches and tire-kicking, if that’s your thing.